SimpleMindedGuy/Simple-Obsidian-Vault/99-Templates/Habit Tracking Documentation.md

 > customJS.DvDailyCharts.renderWeek({
 >	dv, // important to include the dataview plugin so it can gather data
 >	block: this, // important to tell the script to draw the charts in the current code block
->	setValues: true, // Option to write the values into the current file or not. (this writes the totals values or the average values according to how you specifies that in the [[99-Templates/Habit Tracking Documentation#Properties|Properties]] of those files)
+>	setValues: true, // Option to write the values into the current file or not. (this writes the totals values or the average values according to how you specifies that in the Properties of those files)
 >
 >	Date: "2020-W15", // Date want to track, this can be a week, or month. ( in this case the week )
 >	DateFormat: "YYYY-[W]ww", // Date Format (this is according [momentjs](https://momentjs.com/docs/))